eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/keccak256.md

 For a deeper understanding of Keccak's internal workings, the [Keccak reference](https://keccak.team/files/CSF-0.1.pdf) provides detailed insights into its algorithms and security features.

 ## EVM Implementation
-The EVM (Ethereum Virtual Machine) processes the excution of transactions for the Ethereum blockchain with a stack based architecture.
+The EVM (Ethereum Virtual Machine) processes the execution of transactions for the Ethereum blockchain with a stack based architecture.
 EVM opcodes are predefined instructions that the EVM interprets and subsequently executes to fulfill transaction and run the smart contracts.
-There are arthmetic, environmental, control flow, and stack operations Opcodes.
+There are arithmetic, environmental, control flow, and stack operations Opcodes.
 Now there is no keccak256 opcode, but there is a SHA3 opcode.
 The SHA3 opcode is used to encrypt input data from the stack and outputs a Keccak256 hash.

 The [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf), outlines other implementations of Keccak256 in the Ethereum blockchain: